diamondback-data-desk/doge_scraper/README.md

 ## Data
 Raw DOGE cuts are provided in the data/doge_cuts.csv file.
 DOGE cuts specific to the University of Maryland or University of Maryland, College Park are located in data/umd_cuts.csv.

+## Update
+The DOGE scraper has been paused indefinitely since it no longer needs to run every day.
+Utilization of the scraper will be minimal going forward and as a way of checking the university.
+To initialize the scraper go to 'Actions', select the action you want to enable and click 'Enable Workflow’.

+Last updated by Theodore Rose on September 25, 2025.